Robert J Trulaske, Sr. College of Business

 - Completion of designated professional activities to acquire points for admission to the upper level.
 Once admitted to the upper level, students will continue to earn points to meet the graduation requirements.
 Specific activities may be required.

-- Completion of BUS_AD 3500 the semester immediately following admission to the upper level.
-This course is a pre-requisite to the completion of the required BUS_AD 4500.
+- Completion of BUS_AD 3500 once admitted to the upper level.
 BUS_AD 3500 must be completed in residence.

-- The student must earn a minimum of 70 EDGE points (maximum of 100) at the lower level for official admittance to the upper level.
-Once admitted, students must earn a total of 200 EDGE points to meet the graduation requirement.
+- The student must earn a minimum of 70 EDGE points (maximum of 100) at the lower level by the end of the semester they apply for admittance to the upper level.
+Once admitted, students must earn a total of 200 EDGE points by the end of their final semester to meet the graduation requirement.
 Specific activities and workshops may be required.